unimarkup/specification/README.md

 # Language Overview

-Below is only a short overview of the unimarkup language, the full reference manual can be found [here](Unimarkup_Language_ReferenceManual.md).
+Below is only a short overview of the unimarkup language, the full reference manual can be found in the [Unimarkup language reference manual](Unimarkup_Language_ReferenceManual.md).

 ## Fundamentals
 ### Headers